extism/js-pdk/README.md

 module.exports = { greet }
 ```

-**IMPORTANT:** Currently, a limitation in the js-pdk is that host functions must have 1 `I64` pointer param and 1 `I64` pointer result.
-We enforce this through validation of the typescript interface file.
+**IMPORTANT:** Currently, a limitation in the js-pdk is that host functions may only have up to 5 arguments.

 ## Using with a bundler